buildit/gravity-metalsmith-seed/docs/getting-started.md

 ### NPM

-You will need to install NPM to run commands which control this generator.
-The instructions are in the next section but all you need to know is that once installed you will need to enter commands in Terminal (comes preinstalled on mac) which start with the word `npm`.
-Those commands start different processes which you will need to develop and run your site.
+You will need to install NPM to run commands which control this shell.
+The instructions are in the next section but all you need to know is that once installed you will need to enter commands in Terminal which start with the word `npm`.

 ## Installation

+### Download the shell

+[Download the shell from Github.][download]

+This will download a zip archive containing all the files and folders that make up the Gravity & Metalsmith Shell.

+You should unzip this archive somewhere on your computer.
+The folder you unzip this archive to will be the folder you want Terminal to be open in.

+### NPM

-This generator uses a program called NPM (Node Package Manager) to keep a track of any other software that it relies on.
+This shell uses a program called NPM (Node Package Manager) to keep a track of any other software that it relies on.
 These are called dependencies.

 You might have NPM installed - in which case you can move on to "Running the site".